LogRocket/logrocket-ngrx/README.md

 ## Change Log

+**May 10, 2018**: v0.1.1
+- Fixed a bug with initial state not being recorded correctly.
+- Fixed a bug with feature state resending initial state events.

 **March 30, 2018**: v0.1.0
-- Added TypeScript types and jsdoc-style comments for inline documentation
+- Added TypeScript types and jsdoc-style comments for inline documentation.
 - Added peer dependency on `logrocket` and `@ngrx/store` packages.
 - Added this changelog.
 - Changed file location of main entry file.